corysterner/recipe-tracking/README.md

 - Type: SDK
 ### Unzip JavaFX
 - Follow the directions here to unzip and make available: https://openjfx.io/openjfx-docs/#install-javafx
-- Use Powershell to run the commands (on Windows)

 The above directions assume Windows Command Line.
 These are the commands I ran using Powershell:
 ```